yjdeleon/yjdeleon.github.io/_posts/2017-09-10-fenty-review.markdown

 <img src="/img/fenty/all.JPG">

 <p>Before I jump into my review, I just want to give credit where credit is due.
 I don't think I've ever been this excited for a makeup brand to launch.
 What really sold me was the diversity in her campaign.
 I wanted to test everything in person so I skipped the online launch.
-The Sephora I went to was fully stocked and I couldn't wait to get my hands on the products and fully have the Fenty Beauty experience.</p>
+The Sephora I went to was fully stocked and I couldn't wait to get my hands on the products and fully have the Fenty Beauty experience.
+I'm so glad I went in store.</p>

-<p>My first thought looking at the display...."Bruh, THE PACKAGING".
+<p>I walked in and saw at least 7 different folks looking at the Fenty Beauty display.
+All different.
+People with fair skin and fiery red hair, people with deep skin tones excited that they nailed picking out a shade of foundation on the first try.
+Young, old, tall, short, you name it.
+I had never seen anything like this before and it was such a wonderful experience. </p>

+<p>The display itself....Bruh, THE PACKAGING.
 Lets quickly review the attention to detail up in this piece, shall we? </p>

 <img src="/img/fenty/all_unboxed.JPG">